limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 # Functions

 Functions are scripts that automate complicated commands.
-You can write your own function, or you can also use functions that are available in R packages.
+We can write your own function, or we can also use functions that are available in R packages.
 A function gets one or more inputs called *arguments*.
 Functions often, but not always, return a value.

 One example of a function is the `sqrt()`.
-If you type in `?sqrt()` in the console, you will the documentation on the lower right panel under the 'Help` tab.
-You learn that the input (argument) must be numeric, and running the function will return the square root of the number.
+If we type in `?sqrt()` in the console, we will see the documentation on the lower right panel under the 'Help` tab.
+We learn that the input (argument) must be numeric, and running the function will return the square root of the number.

 ```r